shyamgupta196/detection-of-verified-claims/README.md

     exit()
 ```

 ### 4. Run the Project
 Once everything is installed, you can run the SimBa project.
 To do so, use the following command in the terminal:

       python main.py

-## Keywords
-verified claims retrieval, semantic similarity, claims ranking

-## Social Science Usecase
-  1. A social scientist focuses on misinformation in the social media discourse during political events and wants to verify the veracity of a fact-checked claim .
-  2. A social scientist wants to find out if a claim/statement has been fact-checked before.
-  3. A social scientist wants to find similar statements/claims that have been previously fact-checked

 ## Repository Structure